 - 1. The Appellant is granted leave to reopen his case on the appeal to: - (a) file the Amended Notice of Appeal the subject of order 2 below; and - (b) adduce further evidence the subject of order 3 below. - 2.
 The Appellant be granted leave to file the Amended Notice of Appeal in the form attached to this Interlocutory Application. - 3.
-Pursuant to s 27 of the Federal Court of Australia Act 1976 (Cth) and r 36.57 of the Federal Court Rules 2011 (FCR), the appellant is granted leave to rely on the affidavit of Monica Allen sworn 27 March 2025 and the exhibit thereto in this appeal. - 4.
+Pursuant to s 27 of the Federal Court of Australia Act 1976 (Cth) and r 36.57 of the Federal Court Rules 2011 (FCR), the appellant is granted leave to rely on the following further evidence in the appeal: - (a) the affidavit of Monica Allen sworn 27 March 2025 and the exhibit thereto; - (b) affidavit of Nicholas David McKenzie affirmed 14 April 2025 (subject to rulings on objections): - (c) the affidavit of Nicholas David McKenzie affirmed 24 April 2025 (subject to rulings objections); - (d) the oral evidence given by Messrs McKenzie, Bartlett and Levitan at the hearing of this amended interlocutory application; and - (e) the affidavit of Monica Helen Allen sworn 28 April 2025 and the exhibit thereto. - 4.
 Pursuant to r 1.34 of the FCR, the requirement in r 36.57(2) for the appellant to make the application to adduce further evidence at least 21 days before the hearing of the appeal is dispensed with - 5.
 Any such further or other orders as are necessary to facilitate: - (a) the reception of further evidence on the appeal; and - (b) the further hearing of the amended grounds of appeal. - 6.
 Costs.